IMAGINE if your conservation investment could go directly to protecting the lives of wild animals, now and forever.

 Purchasing the spirit bear hunting territory

-In 2012, Raincoast secured a second hunting territory – the primary place in the world where spirit bears (a white coloured black bear) roam.
-Despite a restriction on killing spirit bears, trophy hunting of black bears – that carry the recessive gene that causes the white coat – is allowed.
-Our purchase not only protects one of the rarest bears in the world, it safeguards the genetically unique rainforest wolves we have studied for a decade.
-This new 3,500 km2 license lies next to our existing hunting tenure, providing important connectivity between these refuges.
+In 2012, Raincoast secured a second hunting license– the primary place where spirit bears (a white coloured black bear), roam.
+Despite a restriction on killing spirit bears, killing black bears – that carry the recessive gene that causes the white coat – is allowed.
+Our purchase not only protects one of the rarest bears in the world, it safeguards the genetically unique rainforest wolves we have studied for a decade, and connects to our previous territory.

 How to support these acquisitions